 Skip to content

-Our revolutionary RotoDynamic HeaterTM (RDH) and RotoDynamic ReactorTM (RDR) are the only solution for electrifying and decarbonizing the traditionally hard-to-abate, most CO2-heavy industrial processes, including the production of steel, iron, cement, and chemicals and petrochemicals.
+Our game-changing RotoDynamic HeaterTM (RDH) and RotoDynamic ReactorTM (RDR) are the only solutions for electrifying and decarbonizing the traditionally hard-to-abate, most CO2-heavy high-temperature industrial processes, including the production of steel, iron, cement, and chemicals and petrochemicals.

 Chemicals and petrochemicals, iron and steel, and cement industry account for over 50% of industrial energy use and for 2/3 of industrial CO2 emissions.
-Coolbrook’s technology has the potential to cut industrial CO2 emissions with up to 30%.
+Coolbrook’s decarbonization technology has the potential to cut industrial CO2 emissions with up to 30%, %, making it a key decarbonization solution for these industries.

-The only electric technology capable of reducing total industrial CO2 emissions by over 2 Gt or 30%
+The only electrification technology capable of reducing total industrial CO2 emissions by over 2 Gt or 30%

 RotoDynamic Technology is the only electric technology capable of reducing total industrial CO2 emissions by up to 2.4 Gt or 30% – accounting for an annual reduction of 7% in total global CO2 emissions.

-We have teamed up with the world’s leading technology partners and industrial customers to roll-out the technology at scale by the mid 2020’s.
+We have teamed up with the world’s leading electrification technology partners and industrial customers to roll-out the decarbonization technology at scale by the mid 2020’s.

 Our technology can cut 1,000 million tons of CO2 in cement production per year globally.